By Bradley S. Dornish, Esq.

 Another issue to touch on is the choice of registered office for your entity.
 A registered office is the place in Pennsylvania where a sheriff’s deputy can serve your entity with a lawsuit.
 That means it has to be a physical address, since a deputy can’t hand suit papers to a post office box.
 Of course, using your home address means the deputy may be waiting for you or an adult in your home.
 Your spouse, mother in law staying with you, cleaning lady or child 18 or over all come to mind, and none are particularly good alternatives.
 If you have an office where you do business, that can be your registered office, but you have to remember to change it when you move your office, and pay the fee of $70.00 to change.

 For years I have offered my clients the ability to use my office for their registered address at no charge.
 This made sense since we are open 8 to 5 on week days, and nobody thinks it unusual for a sheriff’s deputy to visit a law office.
-This year, I became concerned that I would be changing my office address when I sell my building, and didn’t want to have my clients pay the charge to change their registered address to follow me.
+Last year, I became concerned that I would be changing my office address when I sell my building, and didn’t want to have my clients pay the charge to change their registered address to follow me.
 I found a solution by registering as a Certified Registered Office Provider with the Commonwealth of PA.
 Now, my out of state clients, and those in state who don’t want to use their home or office addresses for their registered address, can use my office, still at no charge.
 When I move my office, their registrations follow without paying the extra $70.00 each.

 I have also added an extra expediting service so formation paperwork can be hand delivered in Harrisburg the same day an entity is requested, so we aren’t waiting a week or ten days to find out if an entity is formed.
 For an extra $35.00 per entity, they can be set up in a day or two.
 When clients procrastinate, and are waiting to sign contracts, this service can make the difference between losing and saving a deal.